 6. Anxiety relief.

-Alcohol is known relieve stress and anxiety (Horwitz, 2013).
+Alcohol is known to relieve stress and anxiety (Horwitz, 2013).
 This may be maintained by the popular belief that alcohol “takes the edge off.”
 Alcohol diverts attention away from anxiety-inducing stimuli.
 The pharmacological effects of ethanol (similar to benzodiazepines and opiates) can temporarily reduce anxiety.
 However, alcohol does not necessarily reduce anxiety and fear in the long term, and may in fact worsen it, which can motivate further drinking.
 Thus, anxiety and alcohol use are risk factors for each other.

 7. Empty promises.